 Q. What kind of medical facilities available during the yatra?

 A. During the yatra we provide first aid kit which is available with the tour manager of guide.
-For the case of emergency our team also carry oxygen bottles with limited availability and during the parikrama of Mt.
+For the case of emergency our team also carries oxygen bottles with limited availability and during the parikrama of Mt.
 Kailash an oxygen cylinder is also carried by the Tibetan guide.
 It is advisable to the pilgrims to carry their medicines in enough quantity which they have been regularly taking or may be advised by your doctor.
-Other than this we also provide a list of medicines and recommend that you carry those medical items with you alongwith other eatables as listed.
+Other than this we also provide a list of medicines and recommend that you carry those medical items with you alongwith other eatables.

 Q. What medical test reports are required?